aworkaround/.dotfiles/README.md

 ## Install DevOps Apps In Windows 10/11

+> ℹ️ You can find more packages at `https://winget.run` and can copy the command to install them 🙌

 ```powershell
 Invoke-WebRequest -Uri 'https://kamal.today/win-packages' -OutFile "$HOME/InstallWindowsPrograms.ps1"
 powershell.exe -ExecutionPolicy Bypass -File "$HOME/InstallWindowsPrograms.ps1"
 ```

+## Install and configure Ubuntu WSL

-> Caution: Not recommended to be used on existing configured devices.
+> ❗Caution: Not recommended to be used on existing configured devices.

 You just need launch your freshly built Ubuntu WSL (tested on 20.04 or higher)